by Rob Lundberg

 If you are interested in a further treatment on the Hume’s and Kant’s arguments along with a classical Christian response and a development of theistic arguments see Norman L. Geisler and Winfried Corudan, Philosophy of Religion 2d ed.
 (Grand Rapids: Baker, 1988).

 *Special thanks for the material that I read over 20 years ago from J. P. Moreland’s book, Love Your God with All Your Mind: The Role of Reason in the Life of the Soul.
 Colorado Springs: Nav Press, 1997.

 LIKE WHAT YOU HAVE READ?
 LET US KNOW. . .

-Rob is a blogger, writer and public speaker on a mission to equip the believer to think and articulate what they believe and to communicate the message of the gospel to a confused culture in a chaotic, “brave new world.”
+Rob is a blogger, writer and public speaker on a mission to equip the believer to think and articulate what they believe and to communicate the message of the gospel to a postmodern culture in a chaotic, “brave new world.”

 He is available to come and speak to your church, college club, or group.
 Find out what people are saying.
 If you would like to support this ministry with a one time or monthly gift, you can do that by clicking here

 If you would like to book Rob for a speaking event, you can do so by emailing him at email@example.com If you have other questions about apologetics or doing apologetics, or if you are looking for apologetics resources, contact our ministry by using the same email.